hskye79/medicalhumanitiesmusic-2025-2/README.md

-# 2025-2-medicalhumanitiesmusic
+# Music and Medical Humanities DB

-Open Database on Medical Humanities and Music
+Created by the students of the common core course "Musicology of Disease, Disability, and Pain" at Hanyang University, Korea, Fall 2025.